Alpes Cottiae

 The Alpes Cottiae (/la/; English: 'Cottian Alps') was a small province of the Roman Empire founded in 63 AD by Emperor Nero.
 It was one of the three provinces straddling the Alps between modern France and Italy, along with the Alpes Graiae et Poeninae and Alpes Maritimae.

 The capital of the province was Segusio (modern Susa, Piedmont).
 Other important settlements were located at Eburodunum and Brigantio (Briançon).
 Named after the 1st-century BC ruler of the region, Marcus Julius Cottius, the toponym survives today in the Cottian Alps.

 History

-The province had its origin in a local chiefdom controlled by the enfranchised king Marcus Julius Donnus, who ruled over Ligurian tribes of the region by the middle of the 1st century BC.
-He was succeeded by his son, Marcus Julius Cottius, who offered no opposition to the integration of his realm into the Roman imperial system under Emperor Augustus in 15–14 BC, then kept on ruling on native tribes as a praefectus civitatium of a Regnum Cotti.
+The province originated in a local chiefdom ruled by the enfranchised king Marcus Julius Donnus, who governed the Ligurian tribes of the region by the middle of the 1st century BC.
+He was succeeded by his son, Marcus Julius Cottius, who offered no resistance to the incorporation of his realm into the Roman imperial system under Emperor Augustus in 15–14 BC, and continued to rule the native tribes as praefectus civitatium of the Regnum Cotti.

-After the death of his son Cottius II in 63 AD, the region was annexed by Emperor Nero and made into a procuratorial province known as provincia Alpium Cottiarum.
+After the death of his son, Cottius II, in 63 AD, the region was annexed by Emperor Nero and reorganised as a procuratorial province under the name provincia Alpium Cottiarum.

-During the reign of Diocletian (284–305), the western part of the province was transferred to the Alpes Maritimae, and the eastern part allocated under a praeses to the Diocese of Italy.
+Under Diocletian (284–305), the western portion of the province was transferred to the Alpes Maritimae, while the eastern part was placed under a praeses within the Diocese of Italy.